 noatime (optional)

-Decrease excess writes to the USB by ensuring its filesystems are mounted with the noatime option.
-Open /etc/fstab in an editor and change each relatime or atime option to noatime:
+Decrease excess writes to the USB by discarding file access times.
+Change each relatime or atime option to noatime in /etc/fstab:

 # /dev/sdX3 UUID=uuid1 / ext4 rw,noatime 0 1 # /dev/sdX2 UUID=uuid2 /boot vfat rw,noatime,...
 0 2